Projects per year

 Biography

 Dr Tan has a BBiomedSci (Therapeutics) and a BSci with Honours degree from the University of Melbourne.
-She completed her PhD at the University of Melbourne in 2011, focussing on novel therapies to inhibit pathological fibrosis in the heart and kidney failure.
-Following her PhD, she received the prestigious Juvenile Diabetes Research Foundation (JDRF) Postdoctoral Fellowship to continue her work in diabetic complications at Baker Heart & Diabetes Institute with a special interest in the role oxidative stress plays in kidney and eye diseases.
-In 2014, she joined the Glycation, Nutrition and Metabolism Laboratory led by A/Prof Melinda Coughlan at the Baker Heart & Diabetes Institute and in 2016, she was recruited to Monash University's newly established Department of Diabetes at the Central Clinical School.
-She is a current recipient of a JDRF Advanced Postdoctoral Fellowship to continue her work on finding new therapeutic targets for diabetic complications.
+She completed her PhD at the University of Melbourne in 2011, focussing on novel therapies to inhibit pathological fibrosis in heart and kidney failure.
+Following her PhD, she received the prestigious Juvenile Diabetes Research Foundation (JDRF) International Postdoctoral Fellowship to continue her work on diabetic complications at the Baker Heart & Diabetes Institute with a special interest in using novel antioxidants to reduce oxidative stress in kidney and eye diseases.
+In 2016, she was recruited to Monash University's newly established Department of Diabetes where she was a recipient of the JDRF International Advanced Postdoctoral Fellowship to further her work in finding new therapeutic targets for diabetic complications.
+She recently received a NHMRC Ideas Grant in 2022 to investigate the role of complement in diabetic kidney disease.
 She is a member of Australian Diabetes Society and Australian and New Zealand Society of Nephrology.

 Research interests

-- the role of complement C5a-C5aR1 signalling in diabetic complications
+- the role of complement in diabetic complications

 - inflammation in diabetic kidney disease